reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 The concepts we've covered in this tutorial should be enough to get you started building your own applications using React and Redux.
 Now's a great time to try working on a project yourself to solidify these concepts and see how they work in practice.
 If you're not sure what kind of a project to build, see [this list of app project ideas](https://github.com/florinpop17/app-ideas) for some inspiration.

-The Quick Start tutorial focused on "how to use Redux correctly", rather than "how it works" or "why it works this way".
+The Redux Essentials tutorial focused on "how to use Redux correctly", rather than "how it works" or "why it works this way".
 In particular, Redux Toolkit is a higher-level set of abstractions and utilities, and it's helpful to understand what the abstractions in RTK are actually doing for you.
 Reading through the [Basic Tutorial](../../basics/README.md) and [Advanced Tutorial](../../advanced/README.md) will help you understand how to write Redux code "by hand", and why we recommend Redux Toolkit as the default way to write Redux logic.

 :::info